Who is The Other Box?

 They’ve combined their lived experience of everyday exclusion and tokenism with academic knowledge of race, racism and radical histories of colonialism to challenge the lack of diversity within the creative industries.

-As well as running workshops within agencies, they’re regularly invited to sit on panels, radio and TV shows and tailored events to discuss issues around diversity, identity, racism and more.
+As well as running workshops within agencies, they’re regularly invited to sit on panels, radio and TV shows for the likes of BBC, Huffington Post and WGSN and also tailor events to discuss issues around diversity, identity, racism and more.

 About Leyya, Co-Founder